Azgrom/SubRipTimeOffSet/RustSolution/README.md

 - `localhost:<port_number>/file/offset/<offset_in_seconds>`

   Allows the user to insert a fixed offset to displace all dialogs timings, in seconds.
-After this route is consumed, the temporary file is deleted.
+After this route is consumed, the temporary file is deleted. `<offset_in_seconds>` must be a number.

 By default `port_number` is `1111`, so all ports above become accessible via `localhost:1111`